How Search Works

 Hey there, fellow developers and tech enthusiasts!
 Today, I want to take you behind the scenes of one of the most crucial features in many of my projects: the search functionality.
 If you’ve ever wondered how search algorithms work or how to approach implementing an efficient search in your own projects, you’re in for a treat.
 Let’s dive into the concepts and ideas that power my search function.

-The Problem: Fuzzy Searching Across Multiple Data Types
+The Problem: Fuzzy Searching Across Multiple Data Types, Including Blog Posts

-In many of my applications, I deal with various types of data - projects, social media links, achievements, and more.
+In many of my applications, I deal with various types of data - projects, social media links, achievements, and, importantly, blog posts!
 I needed a search function that could:

 2. Perform fuzzy matching (to account for typos or partial matches)